zuijdhoek/ProgrammingAssignment4/README.md

 The script itself contains comment for each step that has been taken and will explain how to obtain a resultset from gathering the raw data till assembling the final tidy dataset.

 **resultset.txt**
-This is the final dataset.
-This is a space separated file which can be loaded in R studio using following statement:
+This is the final dataset (mentioned by step 6).
+This is a space separated file which can be loaded in R studio.

 **Codebook.rmd**
 Dictionairy describing all data elements within the final dataset _(result.txt)_